-Don’t let this knowledge get lost.Find all the wisdom of our ancestors in this great book ”The Lost Ways”.
+Don’t let this knowledge get lost.Find all the wisdom of our ancestors in this great book Meat for Life.
 Get your hard cover copy now!

 Bison was the Native Americans’ main source of protein in North America.
 Even before pioneer days, the Natives had been using salt and smoke to preserve meat.”
 Kachina’s jerky is seasoned very heavily with a kick of habanero.